aws/amazon-gamelift-agent/README.md

     1. Optional - The source of credentials, which are used by the Amazon GameLift client make the `RegisterCompute` and `GetComputeAuthToken` API calls.
     1. Options are as follows (default is `instance-profile`):
         1. `instance-profile` - Uses credentials from the IAM profile associated with the Amazon GameLift EC2 fleet instance.
-        1. `container` - Uses credentials from an ECS container IAM profile. (this option is not yet available)
+        1. `container` - Uses credentials from an ECS container IAM profile.
-        1. `environment-variable` - Uses temporary IAM role credentials exported to environment variables. (this option is not yet available)
+        1. `environment-variable` - Uses temporary IAM role credentials exported to environment variables.
 1. `game-session-log-bucket` / `gslb`
     1. Optional - The name of an Amazon S3 bucket in the AWS account to upload game session logs.
     1. Using this option requires Amazon GameLift fleets to specify an `InstanceRoleArn`.
 The IAM role must include `s3:PutObject` permission.
     1. Using this option results in `InstanceRoleArn` credentials being fetched and cached via the web socket `GetFleetRoleCredentials` route.
 1. `ip-address` / `ip`
-    1. Optional - The IP address of the compute resource. (this option is not yet available)
+    1. Optional - The IP address of the compute resource.
     1. This option is used with Amazon GameLift Anywhere fleets only.
 Either `dns-name` or `ip-address` is required.
 1. `location` / `loc`
     1. Optional -  The location where the compute resource resides.